dimitropoulos/typeslayer/FAQ.md

 ## does TypeSlayer track me?

-no. TypeSlayer has no network activity whatsoever.
+yep! but only super anonymous data (in fact, the same data used to power the leaderboard). if that bothers you then you can turn it off with `--disable-analytics` or `TYPESLAYER_DISABLE_ANALYTICS=true` or setting `settings.disableAnalytics=true` in your `typeslayer.toml`.

-if you're submitting a bug report, we might ask for some of your trace files to help us debug the issue. but that's it.
+there's no evil empire here: it's very useful to have very basic "someone somewhere ran it at this time" diagnostics along with some some very very basic crash reporting.

-consider the door always open for the future, though. there's no evil empire here, but it might be useful in the future to implement some very basic "someone somewhere ran it at this time" diagnostics in the future or perhaps even some very very basic crash reporting.
+it couldn't be more transparent: the settings page shows an example of exactly what's sent for each event individually. so, if you consider things like "the number of types in your project" to be secret (completely independent of any way to link it back to you or your project) (??????) then in this case you really can "shut that whole thing down" (as the politicians say).

 ## why does the Type Graph keep moving?